 The Gherkin Scripts can be executed manually, but if you want to guarantee that newly built features are not conflicting with the existing features, you can automate them and run them as regression tests.

 Gherkin Scripts do not substitute for interactive communication between Triad members, but they definitely can focus on that communication.
 Also, these tests are created in business language.
 Customers and the development team use this common language to communicate with one another.
+ATDD combines user stories with acceptance criteria to display how the software application is intended to function.
+User stories are written in the format of user roles, features, and goals.

 A few methods are used to implement these tests, such as testing scripts, Graphical User Interface or Command Line Interface, XUnit test, and acceptance tests tools.